 And that value should center around one distinct area of focus.
 This should be built around a problem or goal you identified as you created your buyer personas.

-This one kind of goes without saying, but you obviously wouldn’t want to create an ebook on human resources as metal manufacturing company.
+This one kind of goes without saying, but you obviously wouldn’t want to create an ebook on human resources for a metal manufacturing company.
 Few visitors would want to read that.
-And those leads that come in would be useless for your sales team.
+And those leads that do sign up for it would be useless for your sales team anyway.

 You should know exactly what your readers are looking for, and deliver on that.